Southwood, Calgary

-Southwood is a residential neighbourhood in the southwest quadrant of Calgary, Alberta.
+Southwood is a residential neighbourhood in the southwest quadrant of Calgary, Alberta, Canada.
 It is bounded by 98th Avenue (an alley north of Southland Drive) to the north, Macleod Trail to the east, Anderson Road to the south and 14th Street SW to the west.
 Southland Drive passes through the northern part of the community.
 A major roadway, Elbow Drive, bisects the community.

 The community is served by the Southland and Anderson stations of the C-Train LRT system.
 Southcentre Mall is located east from the neighbourhood.

 Southwood was established in 1960.
 It is represented in the Calgary City Council by the Ward 11 councillor.

+Local Relevance

+Southwood is home to Southland Block or known as S Block.
+Southland Block includes the area of and around Southland Station, including the Southland Drive Bridge, Southland Park, the abandoned Black Swan pub, and Haddon Road Park.
+It is famous in Calgary youth culture for the heavy amounts of graffiti, specifically around the Southland Drive Bridge.

+It is also known for the large amount of homelessness, with homeless encampments popping up very frequently at different parts of S Block.